 In addition, you will receive:

-- A full research report to be used by your team that contains the literature review, methodology, findings and our independent recommendations
+- A full research report to be used by your team that contains the literature review, methodology, findings and our independent practical recommendations

 - A short summary paper to be shared with colleagues across the sector, recognising your involvement as a project partner.